frenetic-be/d3lines/API.md

 <p align="center"><img src="/images/API/plot/option_line_color_1.png" width="600"></p>

 If `line_color` is an array (of strings), the first line will have the first color, the second line the second color, ...
-If the array length is less than the number of lines, the color will be repeated.
+If the array length is less than the number of lines, the colors will be repeated.

 ```javascript
 d3.csv("example2.csv", function(error, data) {